Butter Nutrition

 Here's a few suggestions of things to explore before going on the Keto diet:

 2. Instead of cutting out a macronutrient group, learn about what foods work for and against your body.
-If this sounds too difficult for you, gut testing be helpful.
+If this sounds too difficult for you, stool testing may be helpful.

 3. Consider testing to discover your nutrient excesses and deficiencies to see if they may be influencing your weight.
-Hair Analysis and fatty acid testing are my favorite tool for this.
+Hair Analysis and nutrient blood labs are my favorite tool for this.

 I hope you enjoyed this review of the Keto diet, the first of many in the diet review series.